Truck Driver Arrested After 800-Pound Boulder Falls Off His Truck, Killing Mother And Daughter

 A Minnesota mother and her daughter have tragically died following a freak accident.

-According to ABC News, 67-year-old Karen Christiansen and her daughter, 32-year-old Jena Christiansen, were driving on Rich Valley Road in Rosemount, Minnesota around 4:50 p.m. on Monday when an 800 pound boulder fell off of a pickup in front of them.
+According to ABC News, 67-year-old Karen Christiansen and her daughter, 32-year-old Jena Christiansen, were driving on Rich Valley Road in Rosemount, Minnesota, around 4:50 p.m. on Monday when an 800-pound boulder fell off of a pickup in front of them.
 The massive rock slammed through the window of their 2002 Toyota Avalon and both women were pronounced dead at the scene.

-Hennepin County Medical Examiner’s office later determined that both of Karen and Jana died from blunt force trauma to the head.
+The Hennepin County Medical Examiner’s office later determined that both of Karen and Jana died from blunt force trauma to the head.
 Following the incident, police asked the public for their help in finding the driver of the truck that the rock fell off of.
-Finally on Wednesday, the driver of the vehicle was arrested and brought into police custody.
+Finally, on Wednesday, the driver of the vehicle was arrested and brought into police custody.

-According to authorities, 33-year-old Joe Czeck of Hastings, Minnesota was operating the commercial vehicle that that killed the mother and her daughter.
+According to authorities, 33-year-old Joe Czeck, of Hastings, Minnesota, was operating the commercial vehicle that killed the mother and her daughter.
 He was found and arrested in Inver Grove Heights and is currently being held in the Dakota County Jail, where charges are pending.
-Mitchell Scott, who is Chief of the Rosemount Police Department, warned the public that it isn’t every day that things like this happens but it is possible.
+Mitchell Scott, the Chief of the Rosemount Police Department, warned the public that it isn’t every day that things like this happen, but it is possible.

 “It’s very rare, but it does happen.
 That’s why it’s so important to slow down and make sure loads are secure, because you’re taking other people’s lives in your hands.”